qLSLab/microFIM/README.md

 ## Preparing input files
 ### Guidelines
+* all input files must be in CSV format
 * '#SampleID' name of the first row of sample list file
 * '#ID' name of the first column of otu/taxa table